Zeb Bangash

 Zebunisa Bangash, better known as Zeb Bangash, is a Pakistani singer-songwriter from Lahore, Punjab.
 Her family originally comes from Khyber Pakhtunkhwa.
 Apart from her solo career, she was a member of the music group Zeb and Haniya along with Haniya Aslam, her first cousin.

-She has been active since 2008 and is the first Pakistani artist who served as a music director of the Bollywood movie Lipstick Under My Burkha, which received 18 film awards.
-During her career, Bangash has recorded songs in Urdu, Pashto, Punjabi, Turkish, Persian, Saraiki and others.
-She has been often seen on the Pakistani television shows Coke Studio and Pepsi Battle of the Bands.
+She has been active since 2008 and is the first Pakistani artist to work as a music director for a Bollywood movie, the 2016 movie Lipstick Under My Burkha, which received 18 film awards.
+Bangash has recorded songs in Urdu, Pashto, Punjabi, Turkish, Persian, Saraiki, Hindko and Kashmiri.
+She has often been seen on the Pakistani television shows Coke Studio, Pakistan Idol, and Pepsi Battle of the Bands.

 Career

 Zebunisa Bangash began her career with her cousin Haniya Aslam as Zeb and Haniya.
 They released their debut album Chup! in 2008.
-In 2013, Zeb did a song for the film Madras Cafe and made her debut in Bollywood.
+In 2013, Zeb did a song for the film Madras Cafe, making her debut in Bollywood.
 She continued her solo career after Haniya left to study in Canada.
 She sang for the soundtrack of Highway (2014), Bin Roye (2015), Manto (2015), Ho Mann Jahan (2016), Fitoor (2016), Lala Begum (2016), Verna (2017), Parwaaz Hai Junoon (2018), Baaji (2019), Parey Hut Love (2019) and Superstar (2019).
-She also sung the title track of television series Diyar-e-Dil which won Lux Style Award for Best Original Soundtrack and Hum Award for Best Original Soundtrack in 2016.
+She also sang the title track of television series Diyar-e-Dil which won Lux Style Award for Best Original Soundtrack and the Hum Award for Best Original Soundtrack in 2016.

-She has sung several songs for Coke Studio., including Paimona, Chup, Chal Diyay, Bibi Sanam Janem, Tann Dolay and more.
+She has sung several songs for Coke Studio, including Paimona, Chup, Chal Diyay, Bibi Sanam Janem, and Tann Dolay.
 She then also performed a single in the second season of Pepsi Battle of the Bands.
 In 2019, she performed "Roshe", a Kashmiri ode to loss in CokeStudio12.

-Zeb Bangash is the first Pakistani artist to serve as music director of an award-winning Bollywood film;
+Zeb Bangash is the first Pakistani artist to serve as music director of an award-winning Bollywood film.

 She is part of the Brooklyn-based ensemble Sandaraa, with the klezmer clarinetist/composer Michael Winograd and a number of other leading Brooklyn-based musicians.

 Personal life

-She married on 5 November 2017.
+She got married on 5 November 2017.